-1Security did not produce income during the last 12 months.
-2All or a portion of this security was on loan.
-The total value of all such securities was \$69,419,000, which represented .07% of the net assets of the fund.
+1All or a portion of this security was on loan.
+The total value of all such securities was \$22,682,000, which represented 0.01% of the net assets of the fund.
+Refer to

+Note 5 for more information on securities lending.
+2Security did not produce income during the last 12 months.

+3Affiliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended.
+4Rate represents the seven-day yield at 4/30/2025.
+5Security purchased with cash collateral from securities on Ioan.
 Refer to Note 5 for more information on securities lending.
-3Affliate of the fund or part of the same "group of investment companies" as the fund, as defined under the Investment Company Act of 1940, as amended.
-4Rate represents the seven-day yield at 10/31/2024.
-5Security purchased with cash collateral from securities on loan.
-Refer to Note 5 for more information on securities lending.
-6Represents net activity.
-Refer to Note 5 for more information on securities lending.
-7Dividend income is included with securities lending income in the fund's statement of operations and is not shown in this table.